leonardomagalhaes21/To-Do-app/README.md

 ## Demo

-You can check out a live demo of the app [here](https://leonardomagalhaes21.github.io/To-Do-app/).
+You can check out a live demo of the app <a href="https://leonardomagalhaes21.github.io/To-Do-app/" target="_blank">here</a>.